RGBeter/Neptune/README.md

 * You may wish to install the PIC for the switchless region mod at this point as it should operate independently of the rest of the system.
 Install also the LED, passives in the X700 range and a temporary ~10K pull-up on `/WRES` (pin 11).
+  If your LED has protruding "lugs" instead of just straight pins, it's recommended to trim these off if possible before installation to avoid damaging the board.
   Hold down the reset button to cycle through regions as indicated on the RGB LED.
   If the LED changes constantly, check pull-up `R701` is installed.
 The PAL/NTSC and JP/ENG outputs should change as appropriate.
 Verify that a short press of